XinjiangCai/SRL-PS/README.md

 ## Background

-With the displacement of traditional synchronous generators by IBRs (e.g., renewable sources, batteries), conventional droop-based primary frequency control struggles to maintain stability.
+With the displacement of traditional synchronous generators by IBRs (e.g., renewable sources, batteries), flexibly regulate active power supply of these resources can help maintain system stability.
 This work proposes a new approach combining reinforcement learning with stability certification via Lyapunov functions.

 The controller is designed as a **smooth monotonic neural network**, and trained via a **physics-informed algorithm** that integrates swing equation dynamics directly into the recurrent training process.